New icon set

 Can I install a satellite dish?

-You must have Poplar HARCA’s written permission before installing a dish.
+You must have our written permission before installing a dish.

 Sky and other subscription services can be accessed through block communal dishes.
 Your subscription company will advise you when you sign-up to their service.